LudwigWermke/ngx-date-bar-chart/README.md

 ) => void
 ```

+With this method you can draw on the chart yourself and access internal variables like `chartWidth` or `xScale` (for more info on scales consult the d3 docs).
+<br><br>
+Having access to e.g. the chart-width and chart-height enables you to draw a custom trendline.
+<br><br>
-With this method you can draw on the chart yourself.
-Having access to the chart-width and height is an awesome possibility to very easily e.g. add a custom trendline.
-E.g. the following code draws a line from the top left corner, to the top of the bar that is exactly in the middle.
-This makes no sense, but it demonstrates how easily you can adjust this chart to your own needs:
+To illustrate this functionality, the following code draws a line from the top left corner of the chart, to the top of the bar that is exactly in the middle.
+This makes no sense, but it demonstrates, how simple it is to add your custom stuff.

 ```
 customDrawing = (